-Soils are mapped on the basis of climate, hydrology, biology (esp. vegetation), elevation, slope, landform, geology and other environmental factors.
+Soils are mapped based on climate, hydrology, biology (esp. vegetation), elevation, slope, landform, geology and other environmental factors.
 The integrative nature of soils mapping means that features (point, line, polygon) of the OSFL will locally to regionally show strong correspondence to Framework Layers carrying spatial information (e.g. vegetation map unit boundary) of these environmental factors.